-A James Beard Award-nominated food writer, home cook, consultant, and producer, Nicole A. Taylor is the author of Watermelon & Red Birds: A Cookbook for Juneteenth and Black Celebrations, the very first cookbook to celebrate Juneteenth.
+A James Beard Award-nominated food writer, editor, producer, and consultant, Nicole A. Taylor is the author of Watermelon & Red Birds: A Cookbook for Juneteenth and Black Celebrations, the very first cookbook to celebrate Juneteenth.
 In addition to her other cookbooks, The Up South Cookbook and The Last O.G.
-Cookbook, Nicole has written for Resy, FoodPrint, Bon Appétit, the New York Times, and Food & Wine.
-In 2014, she made a short film, If We So Choose, introducing audiences to unsung heroes who led civil rights protests at an Athens, Georgia hot dog joint.
-Nicole has been featured in the LATimes, Wall Street Journal, Washington Post, NPR, Apple, and Oxford American and on BET, TODAY and NBC News.
+Cookbook, Nicole has written for RESY, Bon Appétit, Better Homes & Gardens, the New York Times, and the Wall Street Journal.

 Nicole is among the most respected and sought-after voices in food media.
-She has given talks for Google (Black&), AmeriHealth Caritas, Ohio State University, U.S. Embassy Ottawa, and Martha's Vineyard Magazine (Cook the Vineyard).
-She works as a restaurant and storytelling consultant, and her client list includes Chef JJ Johnson, Chef BJ Dennis, Brownsville Community Culinary Center (Chef Claus Meyer), Bridge Street Development Corporation (Ave NYC grant), Kingsborough Community College Farm and Garden (Project Rise), and Brooklyn Food Coalition.
+She is a restaurant and storytelling consultant, and her client list includes Chef JJ Johnson, Chef BJ Dennis, and Brownsville Community Culinary Center (Chef Claus Meyer).
+She has given talks for Apple, City Harvest, Atlanta History Center, APTIM (BET network), Google (Black&), AmeriHealth Caritas, Ohio State University, and U.S. Embassy Ottawa.

 After season 2 of ‘High on the Hog,’ there is more to be told